heptarch/heptarch.github.io/drafts/rbl2.md

 ## 1. <a href="#toc">Core team</a><a id="sec-1" name="sec-1"></a>

 Here's the elevator pitch.
-We have a bunch of hard and unsolved problems.
-They are unsolved because they are too applied for academics, and too far from a profit, a product, or a patent to take on in a startup.
+We have a bunch of hard, important, and unsolved problems.
+They are unsolved because they are too commercial for academics, on the one hand, and too far from turning a buck to interest a traditional business or a startup.